This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

 Store leftover crab cakes in an airtight container in the refrigerator for up to 3 days.
-To reheat, place them on a baking sheet and bake at 350°F for about 10 minutes or until heated through.
+To reheat, bake them at 350°F for about 10 minutes, until heated through.

-Yes, you can freeze the uncooked crab cakes.
-Place them on a baking sheet lined with parchment paper and freeze until solid.
-Then, transfer them to a zip-top bag and store in the freezer for up to 3 months.
+Yes, you can freeze uncooked crab cakes.
+Place the shaped patties on a parchment-lined baking sheet, freeze until solid, then move them to a zip-top bag for up to 3 months.
 Thaw in the refrigerator before baking.

 Ways To Use Leftover Ingredients